Pearls Before Swine by Stephan Pastis for February 01, 2015

 51. Missing large

-docredbird about 9 years ago
+docredbird almost 10 years ago

 I think most people have boiled this down to Goat condemning professional football in general.
 I think Goat’s main contention wasn’t with watching the game, or even having a rooting interest.
 I think it was the phase “my team”.
 Calling out people who say “we” when referring to a professional sports team is a time-honored tradition.